 Some of the trickiest job interview questions to answer are the ones that are about you—not your skills or experience, necessarily, but who you are as a candidate and a person.
 One of the toughest questions of this type is: “What can you do better for us than another candidate?”
 Another variation of the question is, “Why should we pick you instead of someone else?”

-Most people want to be recognized for their our own unique value, not valued for how they compare to other people.
+Why is this question so hard to answer?
+For starters, most people want to be recognized for their unique value, not for how they compare to other people.
 If you feel this way, it can be challenging when an employer asks you to elaborate on what makes you better than other candidates vying for the job.

-It can be helpful to start with a disclaimer that you are not aware of the strengths of the other candidates.
+Consider beginning your response with a disclaimer: Explain that you are not aware of the strengths of the other candidates.
 Also, note that you are sure there are some impressive individuals applying for such an attractive position.
-After that, you can go on to assert that you have many assets that will enable you to make a solid contribution to the company should you be hired.

-Then, you can follow up by specifically describing your own unique strengths.
-But, it is not enough to present your strengths in general terms.
-You need to be prepared to reference 6 - 8 strengths in terms of the skills, past experiences, areas of knowledge, and personal qualities that you bring to the position.
+After using a disclaimer to avoid the appearance of being overly critical, you can follow up by specifically describing your unique strengths.
+However, it is not enough to present your strengths in general terms.
+You need to be prepared to reference six to eight strengths in terms of the skills, past experiences, areas of knowledge, and personal qualities that you bring to the position.

 Before you go to an interview, review the description of the job and identify what responsibilities seem to be most important to the employer.
 Try to share as many of your attributes as possible that correlate with the core functions of the job.

 The best approach is usually to view these kinds of questions as an opportunity to highlight your strengths to the potential employer.
 Just be sure when you do so, you don't imply that you are better than everyone around you.